elizdwulit/CarRentalApp/README.md

 # CarRentalApp
 This repository hosts the backend for the DJS Rental System prototype.
 It can be used as a standalone API or in conjunction with the DJS-Rental-Car project, which implements a frontend using Vue.js.

+The Frontend counterpart of this Java project can be found here: https://github.com/msingh1927/DJS-Rental-Car

 ## Project Overview
 The Car Rental App project implements a RESTful API using the Spring Boot framework.
 It interacts with an online database to maintain records of vehicle information, user information, and transaction history.